Preparing for Your Job Interview

 - Is this an existing or newly created position?

-- If someone was in this position before me, why did he or she leave?
+- If someone was in this job before me, why did he or she leave?

 - Beyond what I see in the job description, what will make someone successful in this role?

-- When coming into this position, what are the top 3 things the new employee must do?
+- When coming into this role, what are the top 3 things the new employee must do?

 - How will you measure the success of someone in this role?

 - What keeps you awake at night?
-How can this role help you to sleep better?
+How can filling this position help you to sleep better?